ertza/ertza.github.io/_pages/about.md

   - /about.html
 ---

-Currently a Ph.D. student in the Department of Computer Science at Purdue University.
+Ph.D. student in the Department of Computer Science at Purdue University.
 Working as a researcher in [PurNET](https://purnet-lab.gitlab.io) and [NextGArch](https://nextgarch.gitlab.io) Labs, under the supervision of [Asst.
 Prof. Muhammad Shahbaz](https://mshahbaz.gitlab.io).
+Before joining Purdue, I did my M.S. & B.Engg from NUST, Pakistan.
-Previously, I have worked in the industry as a Malware Researcher, and then as Manager Cyber-Security for ~4 years.
+I have also worked in the industry ~4 years, starting off as a Malware Researcher, and then as Manager Cyber-Security.

 Research Interests
 ======